tauri-apps/window-shadows/README.md

-# tauri-plugin-shadows
+# window-shadows

-Add native shadows to your Tauri/TAO windows.
+Add native shadows to your windows.

 ## Platform support